 Once you realize that your clients don’t have to directly pay for your travel expenses when you write about travel, you’ll have a lot more outlets to earn from.

 Would you like to know exactly how to use this mind map to earn clients and to get into travel publications?
-Sign up for our mailing list to get your FREE copy of Mind Maps for Freelance Writing Success!
+Check out Mind Maps for Freelance Writing Success on Smashwords!